microsoft/InnerEye-DeepLearning/InnerEye-DataSelection/README.md

 ##### Noisy Chest-Xray
 *Note:* To run any model on this dataset, you will need to first make sure you have the dataset ready onto your machine (see Benchmark datasets > Noisy Chest-Xray > Pre-requisite section).

-* With provide configurations corresponding to our experiments on the NoisyChestXray dataset with 13% noise rate in the [configs/models/cxr](InnerEyeDataQuality/configs/models/cxr) folder:
+* With provide configurations corresponding to the experiments on the NoisyChestXray dataset with 13% noise rate in the [configs/models/cxr](InnerEyeDataQuality/configs/models/cxr) folder:
     * Vanilla resnet training: [InnerEyeDataQuality/configs/models/cxr/resnet.yaml](InnerEyeDataQuality/configs/models/cxr/resnet.yaml)
     * Co-teaching resnet training:  [InnerEyeDataQuality/configs/models/cxr/resnet_coteaching.yaml](InnerEyeDataQuality/configs/models/cxr/resnet_coteaching.yaml)
     * Co-teaching from a pretrained SSL checkpoint: [InnerEyeDataQuality/configs/models/cxr/resnet_ssl_coteaching.yaml]([InnerEyeDataQuality/configs/models/cxr/resnet_ssl_coteaching.yaml])